 In the Main Display window, choose Edit -> Preferences.
 Click on Display Window.

 In the right column under Layer List Properties, change Font to Arial/Plain/14.
 Change the Color to a yellow hue.
 Click OK.
-Return to the Main Display to see the changes.
+View the changes in the Main Display.

 Notice the labels are the same in the Legend and on the Main Display.
 This can be customized.